ls1911/GenAIPot/CONTRIBUTING.md

 We welcome pull requests for bug fixes, new features, and improvements.
 To submit a pull request:

-	1. Fork the Repository:
+	1. Fork the Repository
 		•	Click the “Fork” button at the top right of the repository page.
-	2. Clone Your Fork:
+	2. Clone Your Fork
- 	3. Create a New Branch:
+ 	3. Create a New Branch
-  4. Make Your Changes:
+  	4. Make Your Changes
 		•	Follow the coding style and conventions used in the project.
 		•	Ensure your code is well-documented and includes comments where necessary.
-	5. Commit Your Changes:
+	5. Commit Your Changes
-	6. Push to Your Fork:
+	6. Push to Your Fork
-	7. Open a Pull Request:
+	7. Open a Pull Request

 ## Code Style and Guidelines